 - Ensure that at least 90% of our expenditure is with suppliers that have agreed with our Code of Conduct principles

 Our legal & compliance policies

 Human Rights Policy

-All new employees are trained in the Code of Integrity upon joining SGS and all existing employees and contractors undertake an annual course with monthly refresher training.
+All new employees are trained in the Code of Integrity upon joining SGS and all existing employees and contractors undertake an annual course with regular refresher training.